Protected pension age

 An example of what an unqualified right could be is where a scheme allows deferred members to take benefits from age 50 without needing to obtain consent from the trustees or employer.
 The same scheme may not allow active members to take benefits early without trustee or employer consent so it is only the deferred members that would be treated as having a protected pension age.

-Where an individual has a protected pension age before 50 and they take the pension benefits at, or any time after, their protected pension age (other than on grounds of ill-health), their lifetime allowance is reduced by 2.5% for each complete year between taking the pension benefits and the normal minimum pension age in force at the time of taking pension benefits (currently age 55).
+Where an individual has a protected pension age that's lower than 50 and they take the pension benefits at, or any time after, their protected pension age (other than on grounds of ill-health), their lifetime allowance is reduced by 2.5% for each complete year between taking the pension benefits and the NMPA in force at the time of taking pension benefits (currently age 55).

 Normally, there will also be a corresponding decrease in the maximum tax-free cash available to the individual.
 This is because an individual’s tax-free cash allowance is subject to the ‘permitted maximum’ unless they have some form of tax-free cash protection, such as scheme specific tax-free cash protection.